 3. Explore the Habous Quarter

-4. Understand the city around Mohammed V Square
+4. Read the city through Mohammed V Square

-5. Walk through the Old Medina with realistic expectations
+5. Visit the Old Medina with realistic expectations

-Casablanca’s Old Medina is smaller and more practical than those of imperial cities.
-It reveals everyday urban life rather than theatrical heritage.
+Casablanca’s Old Medina is smaller and more practical than those in Fez or Marrakesh.
+It reflects everyday coastal life rather than theatrical tradition.

 7. Notice the Art Deco identity